Keyword Planner: Fix issues with traffic forecasts

 If you see a dash "-" instead of a number in the average position ("Avg.
-Pos.") column, we've determined that your ad will likely not get impressions on Google search and other search sites.
-We use samples of the historical ad performance for your ads and other ads that use similar keywords to calculate the average position.
-In general, you'll see a "-" when the combination of various factors like your cost-per-click (CPC) bid and clickthrough rate (CTR) aren't sufficient to earn an ad position.
+Pos.") column, we've determined that your ad will probably not get impressions on Google search and other search sites.
+We use samples of the historical ad performance of your ads and other ads that use similar keywords to calculate the average position.
+In general, you'll see a "-" when the combination of various factors such as your cost per click (CPC) bid and clickthrough rate (CTR) is insufficient to earn an ad position.
 Try increasing your CPC bid to get an average position forecast.

-Sometimes, the maximum cost-per-click (max CPC) bids that are in the graph will be shaded.
-This means that our system predicts that your budget can't accommodate all of the clicks and impressions available for your keywords for those shaded max CPC bids.
+Sometimes the maximum cost-per-click (max CPC) bids that are in the graph will be shaded.
+This means that our system predicts that your budget can't accommodate all of the clicks and impressions available for your keywords for those shaded max CPC bids.th

-In addition to seeing a shaded section in the graph, you might also see that the line in the graph curves downward.
-This means that the predicted number of clicks your keywords might get are decreasing as your max CPC bid increases.
+In addition to seeing a shaded section in the graph, you might also see that the line in the graph curves downwards.
+This means that the predicted number of clicks that your keywords might get are decreasing as your Max.
+CPC bid increases.

-To get more clicks and impressions, we recommend doing the following:
+To get more clicks and impressions, we recommend the following:

 - Increase your daily budget.
 By increasing your budget, your ads might get more clicks and impressions.

-- Lower your max CPC bid.
-Lowering your bid might reduce the average amount you pay when someone clicks your ads, with the potential for your budget to go further and get more clicks.
+- Lower your Max.
+CPC bid.
+Lowering your bid might reduce the average amount that you pay when someone clicks your ads, with the potential for your budget to go further and get more clicks.

-Let's say you got forecasts for keywords ideas that you'd like to use in your campaign advertising your Cabo luxury resort.
-On the forecasts page, you entered a daily budget of US$500 and saw that a range of max CPC bids are shaded on the graph.
+Let's say that you got forecasts for keywords ideas that you'd like to use in your campaign advertising your Cabo luxury resort.
+On the forecasts page, you entered a daily budget of £500 and saw that a range of max CPC bids are shaded on the graph.

-Now, let's say you'd like to choose one of those shaded bids.
-If you set a bid of US$1, then your keywords might get about 500 clicks.
-If you raise your bid to US$2, now your keywords might only get about 250 clicks.
-That's because your daily budget of US$500 is limiting the number of clicks your keywords might get as you increase your bid.
+Now, let's say that you'd like to choose one of those shaded bids.
+If you set a bid of £1, then your keywords could get about 500 clicks.
+If you raise your bid to £2, your keywords might now only get about 250 clicks.
+That's because your daily budget of £500 is limiting the number of clicks that your keywords might get as you increase your bid.

-When you use Keyword Planner, you'll see approximations of ad position, and number of clicks and impressions you might receive each day.
-By increasing your cost-per-click (CPC) bid, you can often improve your results.
+When you use Keyword Planner, you'll see approximations of ad position, and number of clicks and impressions that you might receive each day.
+By increasing your cost per click (CPC) bid, you can often improve your results.
 However, you might find that increasing your CPC bid has little effect on your traffic forecasts.
-This might occur for the following reasons:
+This might be for the following reasons:

-- Historical ad performance: In its calculations, Keyword Planner includes samples of historical ad performance for your ads and other ads using similar keywords.
-If the overall clickthrough rate (CTR) for this sampling is consistently low, you'll see lower click predictions reflected in your forecasts.Try improving your CTR, which might increase your forecasts in the future.
+- Historical ad performance: In its calculations, Keyword Planner includes samples of historical ad performance of your ads and other ads using similar keywords.
+If the overall click-through rate (CTR) for this sampling is consistently low, you'll see lower click predictions reflected in your forecasts.Try improving your CTR, which might increase your forecasts in the future.

-- Google Network policies: Sites that partner with Google to show ads (search partners) have different policies for what types of ads can appear on their pages or products.
+- Google Network policies: Sites that partner with Google to show ads (search partners) have different policies for which types of ad can appear on their pages or products.
 For example, some search partners only accept family-safe ads.
-Keyword Planner accounts for these policy variations among search partners, and displays forecasts accordingly.
-While advertising on the Search Network can increase your exposure to potential customers, the traffic forecasts you see may not always reflect this.
+Keyword Planner accounts for these policy variations among search partners and displays forecasts accordingly.
+While advertising on the Search Network can increase your exposure to potential customers, the traffic forecasts that you see may not always reflect this.